Joan Jett: 1980s

 Jett returned to producing for the band Circus Lupus in 1992 and again, in 1994, for Bikini Kill.
 This recording was the New Radio +2 vinyl 7-inch EP for which she also played and sang back-up vocals.
-The Riot Grrrl movement started in the early 1990s, with Bikini Kill as a representative band, and many of these women credited Jett as a role model and inspiration.
+A CD single of "Let's Do It" featuring Jett and Westerberg was also released during this time, and appeared in the song credits for the movie Tank Girl.

 In 1997, Jett was featured on the We Will Fall: The Iggy Pop Tribute album.
 She performed a cover of the Johnny O'Keefe song "Wild One" (or "Real Wild Child").
-Jett worked with members of the punk rock band the Gits, whose lead singer and lyricist, Mia Zapata, had been raped and murdered in 1993.
-The results of their collaboration was a live album, Evil Stig and a single, "Bob", whose earnings were contributed to the investigation of Zapata's murder.
-To this end, the band and Jett appeared on the television show America's Most Wanted, appealing to the public for information.
-The case was solved in 2004, when Zapata's murderer, Jesus Mezquia, was brought to trial and convicted.

 Jett is a guest artist on Marky Ramone and the Intruders' 1999 album The Answer to Your Problems? on the track "Don't Blame Me".
 She is a guest vocalist on Peaches' album Impeach My Bush on the tracks "Boys Wanna Be Her" and "You Love It".